MicrosoftDocs/powerbi-docs/powerbi-docs/developer/overview-of-power-bi-rest-api.md

 # What can developers do with the Power BI API?

-Power BI displays dashboards that are interactive, and can be created and updated from many different data sources in real time.
+Power BI displays dashboards that are interactive, and can be created and updated from many different data sources in real-time.
 Using any programming language that supports REST calls, you can create apps that integrate with a Power BI dashboard in real-time.
 You can also integrate Power BI tiles and reports into apps.

 Developers can also build their own data visualizations that can be used in interactive reports and dashboards.